Doocey/tyne-time/src/content/posts/2010-06-30-newcastle-tracking-french-starlet-mevlut-erdinc.md

 author: Kevin Doocey
 type: post
 date: 2010-06-30T18:17:32+00:00
-excerpt: 'There are two questions here that need answering for many Newcastle United fans and they are as follows.
+excerpt: "There are two questions here that need answering for many Newcastle United fans and they are as follows.
 Is this guys real name Mevlüt Erdinç or Melvut Erding?
-Who is he? and finally, do Newcastle United & Chris Hughton actually have some money to spend this summer?..'
+Who is he? and finally, do Newcastle United & Chris Hughton actually have some money to spend this summer?.."
 url: /2010/06/30/newcastle-tracking-french-starlet-mevlut-erdinc/
 categories:
   - Chris Hughton